Death of Zara Qairina Mahathir

-In the early morning of 16 July 2025, Zara Qairina binti Mahathir, a form one student of Tun Datu Mustapha Islamic National Secondary School in Papar, Sabah, died after falling from the third floor of her school dormitory.
-Popular speculation claims that Zara was a victim of bullying at her school, but the manner of her death is disputed.
+In the early morning of 16 July 2025, Zara Qairina binti Mahathir, a Form 1 student of Tun Datu Mustapha Islamic National Secondary School in Papar, Sabah, died after allegedly falling from the third floor of her school dormitory.
+Early public speculation suggested that Zara may have been a victim of bullying at her school.
+Ongoing inquest proceedings and related investigations have since focused on determining the precise circumstances surrounding her death, including allegations of bullying and possible institutional failures.

 Background of the incident

 At approximately 3 am on 16 July 2025, Zara Qairina was found unconscious near a drain at the girls' dormitory of Tun Datu Mustapha Islamic National Secondary School, where she studied, with no witnesses to the incident, although most of the other students were still awake.
 She was then sent to Queen Elizabeth Hospital the next morning, where she was put on life support due to a coma with severe injuries, including broken arms and legs.
 However, the next day, the hospital decided to stop her life support due to lack of brain function.
 She was later buried at her residence in Kampung Kalamauh Mesapol, Sipitang District.